gilch/hissp/docs/macro_tutorial.rst

 If you don't know the basics from the Primer, go back and read that now, or at least read the `lissp_whirlwind_tour`.

-In the Primer we mostly used the REPL, but it can become tedious to type long forms into the REPL, and it doesn't save your work.
+In the Primer we mostly used the :term:`REPL`, but it can become tedious to type in long forms, and it doesn't save your work.
-S-expressions are awkward to edit without editor support for them, and the included Lissp REPL is layered on Python's interactive console, which has only basic line editing support.
+S-expressions are awkward to edit without editor support for them, and the included `LisspREPL` is layered on Python's `code.InteractiveConsole`, which has only basic line editing support.

 The usual workflow when developing Lissp is to create a ``.lissp``